Nitrokey/nethsm/docs/system-design.md

 ![Muen Subjects](MuenSubjects.png){width=75%}

-NitroHSM consists of six Muen subjects, as shown in Figure 3: Muen Subjects.
+NitroHSM consists of five Muen subjects, as shown in Figure 3: Muen Subjects.
 Bidirectional communication channels are drawn as arrows.

 The **S-Net-External** subject is a minimized Linux which bridges ethernet frames between the physical Ethernet device, which is passed to this subject, and the virtual network interface connected to **S-Keyfender**.
 Apart from the Ethernet device driver only a minimal amount of Linux "userland" needs to be present in **S-Net-External**, e.g. `brctl` and `ip`, to enable bridging between the two interfaces.
 Specifically, there is no need for a configured IP address for this subject.